dwainscheeren/dwains-lovelace-dashboard/README.md

 **Like what you see?**

-If you appreciate what I have made you can [Buy me a coffee/beer](https://www.buymeacoffee.com/FAkYvrx).Or post a reply in this thread with how happy you are. :crazy_face:
+If you appreciate what I have made you can [Buy me a coffee/beer](https://www.buymeacoffee.com/FAkYvrx) or [donate to my PayPal account](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=QQ5LBNQWLW2ZQ&source=urldonate).
+You can also post a reply in [this HA thread](https://community.home-assistant.io/t/dwains-theme-an-auto-generating-lovelace-ui-theme/168593) with how happy you are. :crazy_face:

 Greetings,

 Dwain